Definitional Quantifiers Realise Semantic Reasoning for Proof by Induction: Abstract

 \section{Abstract}

 Proof assistants offer tactics to apply proof by induction, but these tactics rely on inputs given by human engineers.
-We address this problem with \selfie{}, a domain-specific language to encode experienced users’ expertise on how to apply \induct{} in Isabelle/HOL: when we apply an induction heuristic written in \selfie{} to an inductive problem and arguments to \induct{}, the \selfie{} interpreter examines both the syntactic structure of the problem and semantics of the relevant constants to judge whether the arguments to \induct{} are plausible for that problem according to the heuristic. \selfie{} facilitates the intricate interaction between syntactic and semantic analyses using \textit{semantic constructs} while maintaining the modularity of each analysis.
+To automate this laborious process, we developed \selfie{}, a boolean query language to represent experienced users’ knowledge on how to apply \induct{} in Isabelle/HOL: when we apply an induction heuristic written in \selfie{} to an inductive problem and arguments to \induct{}, the \selfie{} interpreter judges whether the arguments are plausible for that problem according to the heuristic by examining both the syntactic structure of the problem and definitions of the relevant constants.
+To examine the intricate interaction between syntactic analysis and analysis of constant definitions, we introduce \textit{definitional quantifiers}.
+For evaluation we build an automatic induction prover using \selfie{}.
+Our evaluation based on 347 inductive problems shows that our new prover achieves $1.4 \cdot{} 10^{3}\%$ improvement over the corresponding baseline prover for 1.0 second of timeout and the median value of speedup is 4.48x.